Like clockwork, it is and it was predictable and it is happening.

 Why give him time to twist arms?

-They have sort of rationed down the time frame of Democrats and Obama have to work on this.
+They have sort of rationed down the timeframe of Democrats and Obama have to work on this.

 And as the delay continues, there will be pressure to act.

-Screw you, you know, we're gonna we're gonna it would not have happened at all.
+It would not have happened at all.

 Audio soundbite time.

-Senator, Missouri.
+Claire McCaskill, Senator, Missouri.

-I have uh had my love pats every single flight I have taken, which is at least twice a week for the last four years of my life because I have a knee replacement.
+I have had my love pats every single flight I have taken, which is at least twice a week for the last four years of my life because I have a knee replacement.

-As Claire McCaskill's no doubt thinking, what have I got to hide?
+I would just as soon go through the machine as Claire McCaskill is no doubt thinking, what have I got to hide?

 Not going to touch her junk.

-I don't even want to think about it.
+I don't even want to think about it, folks.

-Folks, I really don't want to think about it.
+I really don't want to think about it.

-They're talking um about the Democrats being in disarray, and Scarborough says, Ezra, one of the key players when you talk about budget negotiations, sorting through the tax cuts, is the budget chairman in the Senate, Kent Conrad.
+And Scarborough says, Ezra, one of the key players when you talk about budget negotiations, sorting through the tax cuts, is the budget chairman in the Senate, Kent Conrad.

 You sat down, you talked with him.